Wheel of the Year: Samhain (All Hallows)

-Some authorities claim the Christian festival of All Hallows Day (All Saints Day) and the preceding evening are appropriations of Samhain by early Christian missionaries to the British Isles.
+Some authorities claim the Christian festival of All Hallows' Day (All Saints' Day, Hallowmas), and All Hallows' Eve, are appropriations of Samhain by early Christian missionaries to the British Isles.

 Practice

 Celebration commonly takes place outdoors in the form of a communal gathering.

 Dates of celebration

 The precise dates on which festivals are celebrated often vary to some degree, as would the related agricultural milestones of the local region.
 Celebrations may occur on the astrologically precise quarter and cross-quarter days, the nearest full moon, the nearest new moon, or the nearest weekend for contemporary convenience.
 The festivals were originally celebrated by peoples in the middle latitudes of the Northern Hemisphere.
 Consequently, the traditional timing for seasonal celebrations do not align with the seasons in the Southern Hemisphere or near the equator.
 Pagans in the Southern Hemisphere often advance these dates by six months to coincide with their own seasons.

 Offerings

 Offerings of food, drink, various objects, etc. have been central in ritual propitiation and veneration for millennia.
 Modern pagan practice strongly avoids sacrificing animals in favour of grains, herbs, milk, wines, incense, baked goods, minerals, etc. The exception being with ritual feasts including meat, where the inedible parts of the animal are often burned as offerings while the community eats the rest.

 Sacrifices are typically offered to gods and ancestors by burning them.
 Burying and leaving offerings in the open are also common in certain circumstances.
 The purpose of offering is to benefit the venerated, show gratitude, and give something back, strengthening the bonds between humans and divine and between members of a community.